Islamic State 'Beatle' guilty of all charges in US hostage deaths

 Elsheikh was charged with hostage-taking, conspiracy to murder US citizens -- journalists James Foley and Steven Sotloff and aid workers Peter Kassig and Kayla Mueller -- and supporting a terrorist organization.

+"We all saw the American justice system do what it does best," said Carl Mueller, who along with his wife, Marsha, attended the grueling trial in US District Court in Alexandria near the capital Washington.

-The 12-person jury deliberated for around six hours before delivering the verdict in US District Court.
+The 12-person jury deliberated for a total of around six hours over two days before delivering the verdict.

 Elsheikh did not display any visible reaction as the guilty findings were read but several members of the families of the slain American hostages who were in the public gallery dabbed at their eyes.